 These juicy Balsamic Grilled Chicken Kabobs are the BEST kabobs you will ever have!
 Tender chicken marinated in a sweet balsamic sauce then skewered with fresh vegetables and grilled to perfection.
 You can’t beat this healthy dinner idea – it’s a summer grilling must!

-haha… definitely my blonde moment!
+Ok, true confession.
+Did you know there is a difference between a kebab and a kabob?
+I didn’t for the longest time.
+I just kept thinking, why do some people spell it kebab… it seemed strange to me and honestly, I just thought they were spelling it wrong.
+Haha!
+Definitely my blonde moment!
 There IS a difference!
-A kebab is from Middle Eastern descent.
-It’s meat (chicken, beef, etc) that is marinaded then put on a skewer and grilled.
+A kebab is a Middle Eastern dish that is essentially meat (chicken, beef, etc) that is marinaded then put on a skewer and grilled.
 So for example… it would be like my Sesame Lime Chicken with Peanut Sauce.

 Kabobs are a combination of meat and vegetables put on a skewer then grilled.

 You’re welcome for explaining things to you.
 You may have already known that, but I did not.
 So….
 I shared the kebab vs. kabob knowledge. 🙂 Now, moving on to this rockstar of a dish!

 The ingredients for these chicken kebabs are fresh, easy and perfect for summertime grilling!

 - Boneless skinless chicken breasts – Cut into 1” cubes